Loktak Lairembee (film): Cast

-Synopsis
+Plot

 Following the accidental discovery of a gun, a depressed fisherman experiences a new confidence that soon threatens to balloon into arrogance.

 Accolades

 Loktak Lairembee bagged two awards at the 10th Manipur State Film Awards 2016.
 The film won the National Film Award for Best Film on Environment / Conservation / Preservation at the 64th National Film Awards.
 The citation for the National Award reads, "The film brings out the nuances of an environmental issue in a heart wrenching and touching manner".